riggid/Notes/Semester 1/Physics/Unit 2/Core Notes.md

 *(See Example 3 and Example 10 in the [Examples](Examples.md) file.
 See Q&A 5-8 in the [Q&A](Q&A.md) file for wave function interpretation, mass dependence, and lifetime calculation.)*

+### **2.1 Multiple Potential Step / Barrier**

+Instead of a single potential barrier, a particle may encounter a series of potential steps or multiple barriers.
+The analysis for such systems extends the concepts used for a single step/barrier.

+*   **Regions and Boundary Conditions**: The space is divided into multiple regions, each with a constant potential.
+The Schrödinger equation is solved for each region, and the solutions are matched at every interface by ensuring the continuity of the wave function ($\psi$) and its first derivative ($\psi'$).
+*   **Transfer Matrix Method**: For multiple steps or barriers, a common and systematic approach is the transfer matrix method.
+A $2 \times 2$ transfer matrix is associated with each interface (matching boundary conditions) and each propagation region (describing wave propagation).
+The overall transmission and reflection coefficients for the entire structure are obtained by multiplying these matrices.
+*   **Resonance Phenomena**: When a particle encounters multiple barriers, resonance tunneling can occur.
+If the incoming particle's energy matches certain "quasi-bound" energy levels within the wells formed between the barriers, the transmission probability can significantly increase, sometimes even reaching unity (perfect transmission).
+This is analogous to a Fabry-Pérot interferometer in optics.
+*   **Applications**: Superlattices (periodic arrangements of semiconductor layers), quantum cascade lasers, artificial atomic structures.

+### **2.2 Josephson Quantum Tunneling**

+Josephson quantum tunneling is a fascinating macroscopic quantum phenomenon involving the tunneling of **superconducting Cooper pairs** (pairs of electrons bound together) through a thin insulating barrier separating two superconductors.
+This is distinct from single-particle electron tunneling.

+*   **Josephson Junction**: The device consists of two superconductors separated by a very thin insulating layer (typically 1-2 nm thick).
+This barrier is thin enough to allow quantum tunneling.
+*   **Two Key Effects**:
+    1.  **DC Josephson Effect**: A supercurrent (a current of Cooper pairs) can flow across the junction even in the absence of any applied voltage.
+This current depends on the phase difference ($\Delta\phi$) between the macroscopic wave functions of the two superconductors: $I = I_c \sin(\Delta\phi)$, where $I_c$ is the critical current.
+    2.  **AC Josephson Effect**: If a constant voltage $V$ is applied across the junction, the phase difference across the junction evolves linearly with time, $\Delta\phi(t) = \Delta\phi_0 + (2eV/\hbar)t$.
+This leads to an oscillating supercurrent, $I = I_c \sin(\Delta\phi_0 + (2eV/\hbar)t)$, at a frequency $f = 2eV/h$.
+This effect allows precise measurement of $e/h$.
+*   **Applications**:
+    *   **SQUIDs (Superconducting Quantum Interference Devices)**: Extremely sensitive magnetometers used in medical imaging (MEG, MRI), geophysical surveys, and fundamental physics research.
+    *   **Voltage Standards**: The AC Josephson effect forms the basis for the international voltage standard.
+    *   **Quantum Computing**: Josephson junctions are explored as qubits (superconducting qubits) due to their macroscopic quantum coherence.

 ---
 ## 3. Particle in a Box (Infinite Potential Well)